2015: And now water?

 Recent debates on EU policy on water privatisation resulted in public statements from both political and civil society actors opposing privatisation (for example the European citizen’s initiative Water is a human right).
 Around the world, and in Latin America in particular, people have protested against private companies taking over water services.
 The liberalisation of the market driven by World Bank policy made developing countries dependent on aid from the richer countries.
 Water prices increased tremendously; in Bolivia, for example, by 300%, leading to the ‘Water War’(read further in Box 3).
 This especially disadvantaged poorer populations, who were forced to spend much more of their income on water, in relative terms.
 As Barlow and Clarke (2004) point out, the performance of the water companies in Europe and the developing world has been well documented: huge profits, higher prices for water, cutting off customers who cannot pay, little transparency in their operations, reduced water quality, bribery and corruption.

 Regulating water resources is essential, also from the World Bank’s perspective.
 The 2004 report agrees on the need for effective regulation and tariff standards.
 However, is that enough?
 The contributors to The Broker’s debate argued that further steps must be taken towards an inclusive, cooperative nexus approach.
 Over-extraction, pollution and large purchases of water resources have intensified water stress in some areas.
-These industrial practices have disadvantaged the lives and livelihoods of local communities dependent on these resources.
+These industrial practices have disadvantaged the lives and livelihoods of local communities dependent on these resources.8 Regulatory mechanisms at all levels and in all sectors could provide the way forward to control large-scale water investments.
+For example, as SIDA suggested, making the regulation of water a regional or global public good in itself.

 Towards an integrated approach